 CCSD Restart Peels creates moderate peeling with 8 peeling agents and retinol.

-Blue Light Therapy kills off the acne causing germ and reduces breakouts.
+BLU-U Light Therapy For Acne – kills off the acne causing germ and reduces breakouts.